imsjrhowa/OBJ2POV/README.md

 - ✅ Command-line interface with options
 - ✅ Error handling and validation
 - ✅ Verbose output mode
+- ✅ Progress bars for large files (using tqdm)

 ## Requirements

 - Python 3.6 or higher
-- No external dependencies (uses only standard library)
+- External dependencies: `tqdm` (for progress bars)

 ## Installation

 1. Clone or download this repository
 2. Make sure Python 3.6+ is installed
+3. Install dependencies: `pip install -r requirements.txt`
-3. The script is ready to use - no additional installation required
+4. The script is ready to use

 ## Usage